Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 ---------------------

 The goal of the Identity Provider DID is identify a Concordium identity provider.
-An identity provider is an organization, approved by Concordium, that performs off-chain identification of users.
+An identity provider (IDP) is an organization, approved by Concordium, that performs off-chain identification of users.
 Identity providers are used in the account creation process to issue an identity.
 Identity provider DIDs can represent an issuer of a verifiable credential.